Jojo1-3/Jojo1-3/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me to Gmail
+- 📫 How to reach me

 <!---
 Jojo1-3/Jojo1-3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.